-My Point Forward is an interactive installation that invites you to explore a future London and your place within it.
+My Point Forward is an interactive installation that invites you to explore your future city and your place within it.

-Step into a corner of London and look around.
+Step into a corner of the city and look around.
 Gaze at the towers in the distance.
 Pick out the path trodden through the park or the eddy in the river.
-And then jump decades into the future to imagine a new London and the life you might live there.
+And then jump decades into the future to imagine a new city and the life you might live there.

-Blast Theory artist, Matt Adams, says: “London is a city where hundreds of years of history pour down every street.
+Blast Theory artist, Matt Adams, says: “Every street corner is a palimpsest of personal and public histories.
 My Point Forward places you in one spot and gives you space to speculate on the city’s future and your place in it.”

-My Point Forward is one of a series of Blast Theory projects presented during 2017 that invite audiences to envision the future of our society as part of a global dialogue in and around our work.
+My Point Forward is one of a series of Blast Theory projects inviting audiences to envision the future of our society as part of a global dialogue in and around our work.
 Take part online @blasttheory #envisionthefuture